Little Italy, Baltimore

 Little Italy is a neighborhood located in southeastern Baltimore, Maryland.
 The neighborhood is known for its strong Italian-American heritage and identity.
 The neighborhood is still mostly populated by the descendants of Italian-American immigrants and remains a closely knit ethnic enclave.

 Due to its close proximity to desirable neighborhoods such as Fell's Point, Upper Fell's Point and Harbor East, real estate values in Little Italy have become high in recent years.
 Another cause for the neighborhood's competitive real estate market is the lack of properties entering the market due to the longstanding neighborhood tradition of keeping houses within the family.
 Each summer, the Little Italy community hosts an outdoor film festival where outdoor movies are projected onto a wall at the intersection of High and Stiles Streets.

 History

 Located just east of the Inner Harbor, Little Italy was given its name due to the large number of Italian immigrant families that moved into the area during the late 19th and early 20th centuries.
 When Italian immigrants first moved into the what is now Little Italy, the neighborhood was home to a diverse community of Irish, German, and Jewish immigrants.
 By the start of the 20th century, the neighborhood had become almost exclusively Italian-American, eventually earning it the name, Little Italy.
 Little Italy is home to St. Leo the Great Roman Catholic Church, established in 1881 (cornerstone laid 1880), and listed on the National Register of Historic Places.
 The church has traditionally been the centerpiece of the largely Catholic neighborhood and is still frequented by local residents along with Italian-Americans from elsewhere in Baltimore with family roots to the neighborhood.
+Saint Anthony is credited by the community for saving the neighborhood from the Great Baltimore Fire of 1904, and the feast of Saint Anthony Italian Festival is still celebrated in honor of him.
+In 2020, the Christopher Columbus statue was taken down.